weweb-assets/ww-chat/AI.md

 -   `attachmentClick`: {attachment: attachmentObject} - Triggered when an attachment is clicked
 -   `close`: {} - Triggered when the close button in the header is clicked

+User Settings Events:

+-   `userNameChanged`: {userName} - Triggered when a user's name changes
+-   `userAvatarChanged`: {userAvatar} - Triggered when a user's avatar changes
+-   `userLocationChanged`: {userLocation} - Triggered when a user's location changes
+-   `userStatusChanged`: {userStatus} - Triggered when a user's status changes

 Actions:

 -   `scrollToBottom`: Scrolls the message area to the bottom.
 Args: `smooth` (boolean, optional) - Whether to use smooth scrolling animation.
 Default: `false`